skyzh/core-os-riscv/README.md

 ## Roadmap

+**Update** I haven't maintained this project for a while, as I'm busy with my course-works.
+The long-term plan of this project is that, I'll leverage Rust async features to schedule kernel threads, therefore eliminating the need of sleeplock.

 The main goal of this project is to make an xv6-like operating system with the Rust programming language.
 And then, I'll separate arch-dependent part and make it into an OS supporting multiple architecture and multiple boards.